xfrancv/sele/README.md

 # ICML paper Experiments

+The codes for ICML paper are all stored in the folder icml2019/.
+To replicate the results, do the following 4 steps:

-(STEP 1) Set path.
+(1) Set path.
 In Matlab issue:

+'''matlab
->> setpath_selclassif
+setpath_selclassif
+'''

-(STEP 2) Train Logistic-Regression and SVM models.
+(2) Train Logistic-Regression and SVM models.
 In Matlab issue:

 >> run_all_train_classif